Lelani82/Terminal-App-Assessment/README.md

 ○ Other

-● The app will ask you how many you would like to add.
+● The app will ask you how many items you would like to add.
 Type in your quantity and press Enter.

 ● The app will take you back to Step 3 where you can continue to add more items, preview your current list or quit and view your final list.